genestack/user-tutorials/source/guide/using-genestack-browse-data.rst

           biological objects are what you work with on Genestack, and these are located in the "Imported files" folder.

 The **Exports** folder contains data ready for export.
-See the `Data Export`_ section for more information.
+See the :ref:`data-export-label` section for more information.

 Below these four grouped folders, you will see two more: Shared with me and Public Data.

 **Shared with me** contains all files that other users have shared with you or that you shared with other users.
-See the `Sharing Data and Collaboration`_ section for more details.
+See the :ref:`sharing-label-1` section for more details.

 **Public Data** contains all of the goodies we have preloaded on Genestack to make life a bit simpler for our users.
 This folder contains: